National Religious Party: The split

 On 14 February 2005, Eitam was suspended from the party chairmanship by the NRP's internal court, after he left the government against the center decision.
 Angered at the suspension, Eitam and Itzhak Levi announced that they had officially split from the NRP to form a new party, the Renewed Religious National Zionist Party (now renamed Ahi, on 23 February.
 The new party became part of the National Union, an alliance of Moledet and Tkuma - itself a former right-wing faction of the NRP.
 At the time, the National Union also included the Russian-secular Yisrael Beiteinu party, though they chose to run alone in the 2006 elections.

 Alliance with the National Union

 Due to their weakening, the NRP eventually decided to run on a joint list with the National Union for the 2006 election, which included Eitam and Levy on its list.
 The joint list went under the title of National Union – NRP (Hebrew: האיחוד הלאומי-מפדל, HaIhud HaLeumi – Mafdal) and won nine seats, of which the NRP were awarded three.

 On 3 November 2008, the party announced a merger with the National Union, Tkuma, and Moledet to form a new right-wing party, later named The Jewish Home.
 Zevulun Orlev said it would be "unity by the Zionist religious camp.
 Anyone can submit his candidacy.
 There is no advantage whatsoever to current Knesset members."
-On 18 November, NRP members voted to disband the party in order to join the new right-wing party created by a merger of the NRP and most of the National Union factions.
+On 18 November, NRP members voted to disband the party to join the new right-wing party created by a merger of the NRP and most of the National Union factions.